PRP Fertility MD Logo

 Step 4: Monitoring Ovarian Response

-After PRP treatment, the fertility team monitors the patient's ovarian response through follow-up blood work and imaging.
+After PRP ovarian rejuvenation treatment, the fertility team monitors the patient's ovarian response through follow-up blood work and imaging.
 This monitoring helps evaluate any changes in hormonal markers or follicular activity over the weeks and months following treatment.

 Research on Ovarian PRP for Fertility